Thursday, December 12, 2024

 Bang.

-Alicia's pulse quickened as cheers–actual, honest-to-goodness cheers–swelled from the crowd.
-As the pounding reached a fever pitch, the former hockey player grabbed the stick in both hands, helicoptered it overhead, and slammed the blade of the stick onto the stage, squared up to the ring, and fired off a massive slapshot as a roar ripped through the crowd.
-The Goon stormed her way down the ramp towards the ring, reaching out and high-fiving screaming, enthusiastic fans the entire way.
-The powerhouse took one big step up onto the ring apron, vaulted up and over the ropes, and took her corner.
+Her pulse quickened as cheers–actual, honest-to-goodness cheers–rippled through the crowd as the pounding reached a fever pitch.
+The former hockey player grabbed her weapon of choice in both hands, helicoptered it overhead, and slammed the blade of the stick onto the stage.
+She squared up to the ring, reeled back, and fired off a massive slapshot as a renewed swell of cheers rose from the crowd.
+Alicia stormed her way down the ramp towards the ring, reaching out and high-fiving screaming, enthusiastic fans the entire way.
+With a single, giant step, Alicia climbed onto the ring apron, vaulted up and over the top rope, and took her corner.

-A hush briefly settled over the cool arena air--almost long enough to get comfortable--before a booming military march blared over the arena speakers.
-The woosh of fighter jets raced overhead as the music transitioned to a guitar-heavy rock anthem.
-To the right of the entrance, then the left, the concussion and fiery backdraft of a pair of deafening explosions rattled the building.
-Finally, through the curtain stepped Alicia's self-appointed menace: the five-foot-nine-inch-long blonde mean streak known as Commander Jill McKill.
-Close behind marched the Two-Woman Army of "One Shot" Jaime Carlyle and Bridget Slaughter, filling out the remainder of the three-woman faction known as The Reinforcements.
-Alicia hoped that tonight they wouldn't live up to the name.
+A brief hush settled over the arena--almost long enough to get comfortable--before a booming military march and the woosh of fighter jets blared over the speakers.
+The disciplined march transitioned to a guitar-heavy rock anthem.
+To the right of the entrance, then the left, the concussion and fiery backdraft of pyrotechnics rattled the building.
+Finally, through the curtain stepped Alicia's self-appointed menace: the five-foot-nine-inch mean streak known as Commander Jill McKill.
+The Two-Woman Army joined her on the stage.
+The comparatively tiny "One Shot" Jaime Carlyle carried a steel folding chair with a camo paint job while the muscular Bridget Slaughter followed close behind.

-The petite Jaime Carlyle carried a steel chair with a camo paint job.
-The Commander snapped a sharp about-face to her Army, gave them a crisp salute, and dismissed them to the back.
-The sniper tossed her commanding officer the chair before following her squadmate back through the curtain.
-Jill, dressed in camo pants and a black crop top, pretended to reach for a hand grenade at her hip, pulled the pin, and threw the ordinance high into the air.
-A blinding flash of pyro exploded halfway down the entrance ramp as two parallel rows of squibs went off down the ramp to the sound of gunfire.
+"Commander" Jill McKill turned a sharp about-face and gave her Two-Woman Army a crisp salute, dismissing them to the back.
+The sniper tossed the Commander her chair before following her squadmate back through the curtain.
+Jill, dressed in camo pants and a black crop top, reached for an imaginary hand grenade at her hip, pulled the pin, and lobbed the ordinance towards the ring.
+Another blinding flash of pyro exploded halfway down the entrance ramp as two parallel rows of squibs went off to the sound of gunfire.

-"Her opponent, hailing from Santa Rita, Guam and weighing in at 156 pounds," shouted the announcer over the chaos.
+"And her opponent, hailing from Santa Rita, Guam and weighing 156 pounds," shouted the announcer over the chaos.
 "She is the leader of The Reinforcements.
 She is the Mastermind.
-She is COMMMMMAAAAANNNNNNDERRRR JILLLLL MCKIIIIIIIIIILLLLLLLLL!!!!!"
+She is COOOOOOOMMMMMAAANDNNNDERRRR JIIIILLLLLLLLL MCKIIIILLLLL!!"

-The wrestler in camo pointed at the ring before taking off at a sprint down the ramp.
-She threw the chair into the ring under the bottom rope and leaped up and over the second cable behind it.
-The Commander landed in a combat roll, picked up the chair, held it up to her shoulder like a machine gun, and pretended to empty a magazine into the WarMachine video display as her name appeared in bullet holes.
-Finally, the wrestler in fatigues brought the back-rest of the chair up to her lips and blew on it like a smoking barrel.
-She then rose to her feet, removed her shades, and tossed them aside.
-McKill marched to her corner and stopped, turned, and raised her hand high to her brow, seemingly saluting her opponent.
-She then lowered her arm along with three of her fingers, giving Alicia a salute of a different kind.
+The woman in camo pointed at the ring before taking off at a sprint down the ramp.
+She threw the chair into the ring and slid under the bottom rope after it.
+The Commander picked up the chair and held it to her shoulder like a machine gun, emptying the magazine into the WarMachine video display as her name appeared in digital bullet holes.
+She brought the back-rest of the chair up to her lips and blew on it like a smoking barrel, then rose to her feet, removed her shades, and tossed them out of the ring.
+She marched to her corner and stopped, turned, and raised her hand high to her brow, saluting her opponent.
+Then she lowered her arm along with three of her fingers and gave Alicia a different kind of salute.

-The goon smiled as she clutched the hockey stick tight in both hands.
-It was good to be back.
+The goon smiled as she clutched the hockey stick in her hands.
+It felt good to be back.

 Ding!